The Storyteller Studio

 How does it work?

 The Cohort meets virtually several times per month over the course of the program.
-The majority of these meetings are dedicated to artists’ presentations of their work, where the Liz Lerman Critical Response Process is utilized to gain feedback from the group as a whole.
+The majority of these meetings are dedicated to artists’ sharings of their work, where the Liz Lerman Critical Response Process is utilized to gain feedback from the group as a whole.
 Cohort members have pre- and post presentation check-ins with the Lead Mentor to talk more in-depth about the work, digest feedback, and discuss their desired steps forward.

 Who is this for?